clemens-tolboom/d3/README.txt

 =============
 - Download d3 library and install it into your libraries module.
-  Latest version can be found at https://github.com/mbostock/d3/wiki
+  Latest version can be found at https://github.com/mbostock/d3/wiki To download the library using the provided example makefile and drush, use: drush make --no-core d3.make.example
+  If you're creating a distribution, simply copy the example makefile into your own makefile.
 - Enable d3 module and dependencies
 - If you're not familiar with the API, see the d3_examples module for various code examples of the d3 API.